jfcherng-sublime/ST-TypeShort/UPDATE.md

   bottom-right window of ST. By turning on the "debug" option of TypeShort, syntaxes/scopes match at current cursor will show in a popup message.

-      For an example, while using the "Laravel Blade Highlighter" package, the bottom-right window of ST shows "Laravel Blade" but, in fact, its syntax is "blade".
+      For an example, while using the `Laravel Blade Highlighter` package, the bottom-right window of ST shows `Laravel Blade`.
+But, in fact, its syntax is `text.blade`.

 TypeShort 1.1.0